haproxy/haproxy/doc/lua-api/index.rst

   :param string var: The variable name according with the HAProxy variable syntax.
   :param type value: The value associated to the variable.
 The type can be string or
                      integer.
+  :param boolean ifexist: If this parameter is set to a truthy value the variable
+                          will only be set if it was defined elsewhere (i.e. used within the configuration).
+It is highly recommended to always set this to true.

 .. js:function:: TXN.unset_var(TXN, var)